gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 in fifty years of development.

 The two dominant frameworks
-for physics beyond the Standard Model —
+for physics beyond the Standard Model,
-SUSY and string theory —
+SUSY and string theory,
 are either excluded at natural scales (SUSY) or untestable (string theory).

 This is a genuine problem.
-Not a catastrophe — but a problem.
+Not a catastrophe, but a problem.

 **The questions that remain:**

-Are we in a desert —
+Are we in a desert,
-no new physics between the electroweak scale and some much higher scale?
+with no new physics between the electroweak scale and some much higher scale?

-Or are we missing something conceptual — asking the wrong questions, using the wrong framework?
+Or are we missing something conceptual, asking the wrong questions, using the wrong framework?

-Or is new physics present but hidden — at slightly higher energies, or in very rare processes, or in gravitational effects we cannot yet measure?
+Or is new physics present but hidden, at slightly higher energies, or in very rare processes, or in gravitational effects we cannot yet measure?